Press "Enter" to skip to content

 • Reduces fraud in insurance claims.

-Insurance Automation:
+Insurance Sector

 If we see, then insurance claims are often slow and prone to disputes, but through smart contracts, their settlements are much faster.

 For example, let’s imagine flight insurance.
 For some reason, if the flight gets delayed beyond a certain time, then smart contracts will cross-check the airline’s data and trigger an automatic payout to the passenger.
+And to understand it more specifically, a real-world case of this is AXA’s Fizzy flight delay insurance

 Its benefits: